 - Dr. Horrible's Sing-Along Blog is this trope like red is a color.
 When he isn't building freeze rays (Stops time.
 Tell your friends.), Billy (AKA the titular Doctor) is doing laundry, checking mail, and trying to work up the courage to confess his feelings toward an ordinary girl named Penny.

-The only formal interview Lord Doom, the primary Big Bad of the Global Guardians PBEM Universe, ever gave to any member of the press was to a seventeen year old high school girl who asked nicely in an open letter posted to the internet.
+- The only formal interview Lord Doom, the primary Big Bad of the Global Guardians PBEM Universe, ever gave to any member of the press was to a seventeen-year-old high school girl who asked nicely in an open letter posted on the internet.
 The inquiry intrigued the master villain, and the girl got international fame (and a very, very interesting story for her school newspaper) when he agreed to her request.
 While the interview started off as the standard piece, it eventually descended into a three-page discussion about classic rock music, James Bond films, favorite books, and where one could find the best pizza on the planet.

-Marik Plays Bloodlines is a miniseries of this, spinning off from Yu-Gi-Oh!
+- Marik Plays Bloodlines is a miniseries of this, spinning off from Yu-Gi-Oh!
 The Abridged Series.
-Yugi's mortal (if rather kooky) enemy is apparently taking time off at some unspecified point to LP Vampire: The Masquerade, complete with fellow villain Bakura snarking at him in the background.
+Yugi's mortal (if rather kooky) enemy is apparently taking time off at some unspecified point to LP Vampire: The Masquerade Bloodlines, complete with fellow villain Bakura snarking at him in the background.

 Voldemort: I'M GONNA FIND HARRY POTTER AND I'M GONNA [bleep] IN HIS [bleep]!

 Newsreader: Also does a review of 17 Again.

 Voldemort: Well, it was a little slow at the beginning, but come on: Zac Efron!
 Zefron!
 'Nuff said.

 - In The Dark Id's LP of Xenogears, one cutaway to the Gazel Ministry shows them all goofing off and playing Deus Ex: Human Revolution.